Really-Simple-Plugins/simplybook/readme.txt

 5. Your appointments schedule is also accessible via the mobile app!

 == Changelog ==
-= unreleased =
+= Unreleased =
-Fixed: An error was logged in the browser console when starting the onboarding.
+* Fixed: An error was logged in the browser console when starting the onboarding.

 = 3.0.0 =
 * Major refactor of the plugin.